bigretromike/nakamori/README.md

 **Q: Something...happened...I don't know?**\
 **A:** Yeah, shit happens.
 Shoko is old.
 We try, but there are bugs.
 The first thing we'll tell you is to check if it shows the proper response in Desktop.
 If it does, then it's probably an issue in the API or Nakamori.
 Tell us about it, and we can go from there.

-**Q: Why are you such an ass?**\
-**A:** I'm a programmer.
-I literally make things just to watch them break unintentionally.
-I'm considerate enough to explain it, and I have plenty of patience if you're willing to give me your time and be reasonable.
-Just remember that every one of us does this for free because we want to.
-Don't be that guy who thinks that we need to be nice.
-We are nice because no one gives a reason not to be.
-We are all smart enough to teach computers how to recognize and sort anime in multiple languages, too, so if we feel that you need to be made a fool of, we are capable.
-That said, we are all nice people most days, so try not to let the blunt sarcasm scare you away if you just need help or want to chill.